This article was first published in June 2017 and updated in October 2019.

 If you are prone to getting car sick all I can say is: good luck.
 The drive to Everest is through a truly winding road stretching 60km going up to 5,000m and down the other side.
 It is tough even for those who don’t get motion sickness.
 Out of the five in my group two got slightly dizzy, one threw up.
 If you are truly prone to getting car sick you should consider taking medication and laying down for the whole journey.

 Last but certainly not least is altitude sickness medication.
 Consult with your doctor prior to leaving as some tablets need to be taken pre-trip.
 Most people take Diamox.
+Not everyone will have the time to acclimatise to the altitudes, by staying in Xining for a few nights for example, even so, the altitude might catch you off guard so this is essential.

 Electronics and other accessories

-A battery pack comes in handy to make sure your electronics don’t run out of juice, especially when you sleep at Base Camp and have no access to electricity.
+You won’t be staying at a fancy high-altitude hotel, like those in Ladakh, so a battery pack comes in handy to make sure your electronics don’t run out of juice, especially when you sleep at Base Camp and have no access to electricity.
 A great one that can even charge your laptop is the Aukey 3,000 mAh one which comes with two USB ports and a quick charge one but beware that the Chinese airport officials may make you check it in.

 Socket adaptors are of the China type but that is, the three pin one not the two pin that many multi-country adaptors offer, although most of the plugs will also work with the European two pin round option.
 I particularly like this one because it comes with a two socket option as well as USB ports.
 Bring extra batteries for all your essential electronics too.
 If you are a photographer, make sure to bring a bag to keep your equipment safe along the bumpy roads.